kbiswalandrew24/tswd-portfolio-templates/README.md

 The final project is basically divided into 3 parts. part 1- is related to finding data sources, and the mode and media though which we are planning to complete our assignmnet.
 Part 2 is about putting the pieces together and starting to see the story getting build. making the wireframs and storyboard is in this part.

-Part 3 is the final version where it has the final page, putting everything together.
+Part 3 is the final version where it has the final page, putting everything together.<br>
 [Part I](https://github.com/kbiswalandrew24/tswd-portfolio-templates/blob/main/final-project-part-one.md)<br>
 [Part II](https://github.com/kbiswalandrew24/tswd-portfolio-templates/blob/main/final-project-part-two.md)<br>
 [Part III](https://github.com/kbiswalandrew24/tswd-portfolio-templates/blob/main/final-project-part-three.md)<br>